dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/02a-metadata-enrichment/index.md

 - dt.cost.costcenter
 - dt.cost.product

-1. Open the Notebooks App, and especifically the provided Enrichment Overview notebook.
+1. In your Dynatrace environment, open the Notebooks app, and especifically the provided Enrichment Overview notebook.
 We will be using the notebook to track the enrichment status within our environment.

 ![](../../assets/images/enrichment_initial.png)